 James Dumpson of Fordham University’s School of Social Service shared Luce’s views.
 He declared, “…failure to deal promptly, efficiently, and humanely with displaced persons in Vietnam is destroying the effort of nation building, is supporting the efforts of the Vietcong to weaken the will of the Vietnamese and their faith and confidence in the GVN, in their own Government, and is contributing to defeat the goals sought by all of our military activity.”

 Other Americans with an intimate knowledge of Vietnamese society agreed with Luce and Dumpson.
 U.S. anthropologist Gerald Hickey, who had done work for the Rand Corporation in Vietnam, and who developed a particular interest in the lifeways of the Montagnards, expressed concern that the U.S. military was destroying what little social cohesion remained in South Vietnam.
 Hickey argued that a strong, anti-Communist South Vietnam depended on a viable agricultural sector and a secure, prosperous rural population living in established hamlets.
 Specifically, a stable rural geographical system translated into an enduring society, meaning people who daily worked the land and then had a secure place to go home to in the evening were the foundation of a socially and politically stable country.
-By late 1967, according to Hickey, the conditions necessary for such societal stability in South Vietnam were being rapidly worn away, “Nothing less than a rootless urban proletariat is being created [in South Vietnam]….”
-And that proletariat did not care about the U.S.’s lofty goals for the South, it cared about the basics – food, shelter, and safety from gunfire, rockets, and bombs.
+By late 1967, according to Hickey, the conditions necessary for such societal stability in South Vietnam were being rapidly obliterated by U.S. firepower.
+The noted anthropologist observed that, “Nothing less than a rootless urban proletariat is being created [in South Vietnam]….”
+And that proletariat did not care about the U.S.’s lofty goals for the South, it cared about the basics – food and shelter, and safety from gunfire, rockets, and bombs.

 German psychiatrist Dr. Erich Wolf, who studied the psychological condition of South Vietnamese refugees, believed that a sense of place, particularly the idea of a homeland, with its known history, its connections to one’s ancestors, it’s intimate interpersonal relationships, and its familiar sights, sounds, and smells gave people a feeling of continuity, security, and hope.
 Place, according to Wolf, could assist a person in coping with adversity, including the hardships induced by war.
 But U.S. military operations destroyed the sense of place of millions of South Vietnamese.
-Bombs, bulldozers, APCs, shells, and Zippo lighters transformed hamlets into wastelands – inhospitable places with little resemblance to old, comforting places.
+Bombs, bulldozers, armored personnel carriers, artillery shells, and Zippo lighters transformed hamlets into wastelands – inhospitable places with little resemblance to old, comforting places.
 Wolf observed that the displaced in South Vietnam exhibited confusion and a sort of stupefaction or what he called “apathy” and “disorientation.”
+This disorientation resulted from a loss of connection to all that had previously rooted them to place.

 The solution to this “disorientation” and social disintegration involved the return of the displaced to their original homelands.
 Yet, neither the U.S. nor the GVN wanted to pursue that course of action, fearing that once back in their hamlets-of-origin, the peasants would again fall under the sway of the Vietcong, who would acquire new recruits, taxes, and supplies – all the ingredients necessary to prolong the insurgency.
 So the refugees were forced to remain in “secure” GVN areas.
 If any of them tried to return home, ARVN and U.S. units forced them back to the camps and shantytowns.